-Kali Mirch Chicken Karahi (Black Pepper Chicken)
+Kali Mirch Chicken Recipe (Black Pepper Chicken)

-- ½ cup oil neutral
+- ½ cup neutral oil canola/sunflower/vegetable

-- 1 tsp crushed garlic
+- 1 teaspoon crushed garlic

-- 2 tsp salt or to taste
+- 2 teaspoon salt or to taste

-- 2 tsp crushed ginger
+- 2 teaspoon crushed ginger

-- 1 tsp cumin powder
+- 1 teaspoon cumin powder

-- 2 tsp coriander powder
+- 2 teaspoon coriander powder

-- 1 tbsp black pepper
+- 1 tablespoon black pepper

-- ½ cup full fat yogurt
+- ½ cup full-fat yogurt

 - 1- inch ginger julienned for garnish (optional)